 The Schuyler Center works with government, providers and advocates to improve access to high-quality physical, dental, and behavioral health services.
-This is especially important for New York’s most disenfranchised residents, particularly in the context of New York’s implementation of health care reform and redesign of the Medicaid program.
+This is especially important for New York’s most disenfranchised residents, particularly related to New York’s implementation of health care reform and redesign of the Medicaid program.
 These significant system changes provide unique opportunities for low-income families and foster care youth to get health coverage and care that includes important mental health screenings and care, oral health services, and physical screenings and treatment.

 - Build on the success of New York’s public health programs, including Medicaid and Child Health Plus (CHP) to ensure robust coverage and access to benefits and providers that meet the full array of their physical, behavioral, and oral health care needs.